IBM/maximo-labs/docs/monitor_anomalies.md

 **Add Anomaly Alerts**

 In this exercise you will create alerts for each anomaly function score identified in the previous exercise.
-You will set the alert thresholds to values of the visually correlated anomaly scores.
-As you learned earlier, alerts are a function in the Maximo Asset Monitor catalog that can be configured to notify you that certain asset conditions require attention.
+You will set the alert thresholds to values of the visually correlated anomaly scores using the `upper_threshold` values from the table in `Add Anomaly Functions`    As you learned earlier, alerts are a function in the Maximo Asset Monitor catalog that can be configured to notify you that certain asset conditions require attention.
 There are a several alert functions included in the catalog like `Alert High`, `Alert Low` and `Alert Expression Filter`.
 Like other functions in the catalog, these alerts can be scheduled to run every five minutes or less frequently.
 Add a `Alert High Value` alert for each anomaly model.
 Alerts can  calculate historical values for a given function configuration.

 1. Click `+` button access the Function Catalog.  ![Search function catalog for alerts](img/i128.png) &nbsp;
 2. Search on `Alert`